5teven1in/ais3-pre-exam-2020/README.md

 And you can find all function GOT addresses in `[0x400528, 0x400658]`.
 Therefore, if you want to write the address X, find the pointer Y points to X. Then, calculate the offset to make `v4 = Y - 16`.

 It has stack guard protection, and that means it will abort when the canary is wrong by calling `__stack_chk_fail`.
-So, I hook it as one gadget; then input a lot of null bytes to make the one gadget constraints hold and also trigger `__stack_chk_fail` to spawn the shell.
+So, I hook it as one gadget; then input a lot of null bytes to make the one gadget constraints hold and also overflow the buffer to trigger `__stack_chk_fail` which spawns a shell.

 <details><summary>hack.py</summary>